Second captain Lambros Katsenis navigates the R/V Aegaeo.

 Brian Bingham works with Aegaeo crew.

-Professor Brian Bingham works with Aegaeo crew to deploy a transponder off the aft deck of the ship.
-By knowing where these transponders are, geometry can be used to determine the location of an underwater vehicle.
+Professor Brian Bingham (front) works with research vessel Aegaeo crew to deploy a transponder off the aft deck of the ship.
+By knowing where these transponders are, the team can use geometry to determine the location of an underwater vehicle.
 Click image for larger view and image credit.

 Underwater Navigation Methods